fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/4 - Slide.md

 	- Nucleic acids
 	- Carbohydrates
 - Cations contribute to the activity and stability of molecules and cell structures
-- Important on cellular processes
+	- Important on cellular processes (protein synthesis)

 **Micronutrients** - required in small amounts
 - Ubiquitous in nature and usually present in adequate amounts to support microbial growth